jeremyosborne/confetti-pigs-in-space/README.md

-# shootdown
+# confetti pigs in space

 Current version of code should be hosted on this project's github pages at http://jeremyosborne.github.io/shootdown.

-A video game for my son, which I played more than he did.
+I originally made this game for my son, and then I played it more than he did.

 ## Development